housecurve/housecurve.github.io/TUNING.md

 #### Time align using phase

 When two speakers are time aligned, they will have the same phase at the crossover frequency and their phase plots will have the same slope in the crossover region.
+HouseCurve supports two methods

 Time alignment using phase requires separate measurements of the speakers on either side of the crossover.
 To do this with HouseCurve, measurements of the first speaker are compared to the second using an [overlay](/MANUAL.md#overlay).
 The second speaker is adjusted until a good time alignment is found on the phase plot.